“By dint of its literal form, a symbol is a representation of a symbol and other than what it is said to indicate.” —

 “Your pleas for compassion and dignity do not persuade me.
 Your promises of delight and money are not seductive.”

 The depraved, vicious bastard parasites clung to and clawed at the sink with their sullied foreheads and raised slothful fists that punched the water, then floated away freely towards their very own event horizon.

 B talked about the changing of the seasons, volcanoes and the ozone.
 When she spoke, it was as if her heart was so empty it reached out silently to no-one but herself.
 N was null and void, a robot, an imposter, a copy of a copy.
 The conversation drifted into a debate about juice running out.

 “Excellent product,” wrote the woman in the smart car as she parked it in her garage.

 The fabricated evidence for pseudoscience was said to be for public consumption yet it was privately circulated amongst pseudoscientists.
 Rather than discuss pseudoscience at their conferences, they conspired to figure out how they could produce more evidence of the fact that they called themselves pseudoscientists, which they proposed would be circulated amongst other pseudoscientists.

 Cyberpunk returned: “I was like, are you serious?”

 Lodged for a time in marginalia, N found himself propositioned by one whose avoidance of the moral imperative was not due to poverty or riches but illumination.
 The prime subject was dissuaded by promises of a shared consensus in which all agree to compete for reward by obeying the rules of a game they know is rigged.

 As he dropped plaster into a mould, a few thousand butterflies fled from N’s abdomen.
 He animated a dog and a gun hovering before a backdrop of the solar system.

 Gathered around the candles, various characters prayed and sobbed spontaneously and melodiously, their chins up.
-With ductless tape on their mouths they appeared before the foreman and showed him their Kirlian photographs, unchained to the bedposts as they punched in the numbers, unwound, freed of the dialectical shift between twilights.
+With ductless tape on their mouths they appeared before the foreman and showed him their Kirlian photographs, unchained from their bedposts as they punched in the numbers, unwound, free of the dialectical shift between twilights.